Germany says testing diesel cars of foreign automakers

-BERLIN (Reuters) - Germany is subjecting diesel vehicles including those from foreign manufacturers to strict checks, its transport minister said, following Volkswagen’s (VOWG_p.DE) latest disclosure that it gave false data on CO2 emissions.
+BERLIN, Nov 7 (Reuters) - Germany is subjecting diesel vehicles including those from foreign manufacturers to strict checks, its transport minister said, following Volkswagen’s latest disclosure that it gave false data on CO2 emissions.

 In a deepening scandal, Volkswagen on Tuesday said it had understated the fuel consumption and carbon dioxide emissions of about 800,000 vehicles sold in Europe.